 The Auld Hundred is a british restaurant in Stockbridge, Edinburgh.
-Rated 4.5 stars from 2582 Google reviews.
-Known for food that doesn't pretend to be anything other than what it is and serious drinks programme without the gatekeeping.
-Best for dinner and group dining.
-Ranked #4 of 17 in Stockbridge.
+Rated 4.5 stars from 2640 Google reviews.
+Known for live music & atmosphere and scottish food executed well.
+Best for groups and families with dogs.
 Price range: £20–30.

 The Auld Hundred